A BRIEF HISTORY OF PERTH

 The fair city of Perth was made a town or burgh by King David I in the early 12th century.
 There was probably already a settlement there but it was an obvious place to create a new town.
 It was at the first spot where the River Tay could be bridged.
 On the other hand ships could easily sail up the river to Perth.
 In the Middle Ages Perth was a busy inland port.
 Hides, timber and fish were exported.

-Perth was also a manufacturing centre.
+Perth was also a manufacturing center.
 Wool was woven in Perth.
 It was then fulled.
 That means it was beaten in a mixture of water and clay to thicken and clean it.
 At first the wool was trodden into the water and clay by human feet.
 (The men who did this were called walkers).
 Later the wool was pounded by wooden hammers worked by watermills.

 There was also a leather industry in Medieval Perth.
 There were skinners and tanners and leather was used to make things like gloves and shoes.
 There were also horners.
 In the Middle Ages cow and goat horn was used to make things like spoons, combs and ink wells.
 There were also the same craftsmen found in any medieval town like butchers, bakers and blacksmiths.